 • be securely deleted at the end of the appropriate retention period defined by your Insurer and in compliance with privacy legislation.
 Specific details for any claim can be provided on request.

 • only be provided to others for the purpose of processing your claim and We will ensure that when We do this the recipient has appropriate security measures in place.

 On all claims, your information will be provided to the Insurer who holds the relevant policy.

-We do however value your feedback and provide this to your insurers in order that we can gauge, measure and improve our service.
-We will specifically seek your consent should we invite you to take part in any such survey.
+We do however value your feedback and provide this to your insurers (if applicable) in order that We can gauge, measure, and improve our service.
+We will specifically seek your consent should We invite you to take part in any such survey.

-In any event please feel free at any time to provide us with your feedback, good or bad.
+Please feel free to provide us with your feedback, good or bad.

 Sharing of Personal Data